laxuanlinh/awscertifieddev/revisionnote.md

     - `Apache Hive`: data warehouse, read, write, manage large amount of data
     - `AWS Data Pipeline`: process, transform and move data between services like `S3`, `DynamoDB`, `RDS` ...
     - `AWS EMR`: big data
-  - `DynamoDB` can 2 built-in backup methods `on-demand` and `point-in-time` but both of these write to an S3 bucket that you don't have access to so cannot download to local
+  - `DynamoDB` has 2 built-in backup methods `on-demand` and `point-in-time` but both of these write to an S3 bucket that you don't have access to so cannot download to local

 ### Benefits of Reserved Instances
   - Each reserve instance is discounted in the first 60 mins.
-  - If we run multiple instances but have only 1 reserved instance then the benefit time is devided across running instances
+  - If we run multiple instances but have only 1 reserved instance then the benefit time is divided across running instances

 ### Set default detailed monitoring for EC2?
   - By default, basic monitoring for EC2 is enabled when launch from `Management Console`
   - Detailed monitoring is enabled by default when use `CLI` or `SDK`

 ### Critical instances?
 Zonal and regional
-  - Purchase reserved instance for an AZ => `Zonal instance`, discount and `reserved capacity`
+  - Purchase reserved instance for an AZ => `Zonal instance`, discount for a fixed size and `reserved capacity`
-  - Purchase reserved instance for a region => `Regional instance`, discount but `NO reserved capacity`
+  - Purchase reserved instance for a region => `Regional instance`, discount for flexible size but `NO reserved capacity`

 ### Lambda concurrency modes?
   - `Reserved Concurrency`: since Lambda limits 1000 concurrent instances running per account, `Reserved Concurrency` ensures that a function has an amount of concurrency that no other functions will use, this also stops a function from bottlenecking other functions' concurrency